JosLuna98/address_search_field/README.md

 # Address Search Field

-An address search field which helps to autocomplete an address by a reference.
-It can be used to get Directions beetwen two points.
+Widget builders to create 'address search widgets' which helps to autocomplete an address using a reference.
+They can be used to get Directions beetwen two places with optional waypoints.
+These widgets are made to be showed by `onTap` in a `TextField` with the `showDialog` function.
 It uses [HTTP](https://pub.dev/packages/http/versions/0.12.2), [Google Maps for Flutter](https://pub.dev/packages/google_maps_flutter/versions/1.0.5) plugins.
-(This last plugin is to use compatible objects that can be converted).
-[FlutterToast](https://pub.dev/packages/fluttertoast) plugin is used to improve the frontend.
+(This last plugin is to use extended objects that can be usable with `GoogleMap` Widget).

 ![](https://raw.githubusercontent.com/JosLuna98/address_search_field/master/screenshot/untitled.gif)